braice/MuMuDVB/doc/README.txt

 If you server is listening on the ip 10.0.1 and the port 4242,

-To get the channel list (in basic html) just enter the adress `http://10.0.0.1:4242/channels_list.html` in your web browser.
+To get the channel list (in basic html) just enter the address `http://10.0.0.1:4242/channels_list.html` in your web browser.

-To get the channel list (in JSON) just enter the adress `http://10.0.0.1:4242/channels_list.json` in your web browser.
+To get the channel list (in JSON) just enter the address `http://10.0.0.1:4242/channels_list.json` in your web browser.

 HTTP unicast and monitoring
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~